 WELCOME DESIGN – Galleria Unione, 4

-The exhibition presents products which combine contemporary design with craftsmanship, with a special attention to sustainability and upcycling.
+The exhibition presents products that combine contemporary design with craftsmanship, with special attention to sustainability and upcycling.

 Patrizia Bonati – gioielli di laboratorio.
 Traditionally renowned for her small objects, at Welcome Design she decided to present DROPS, unique pieces of a larger size made by using ancient silverware-making techniques.
 The collection will comprise silver and copper vases chiseled by hand, with hammer and anvil, whose physical presence and delicate irregularities are emphasized by a patina made by using the Ni-iro Japanese technique.